All $2D$ generalised dilaton theories from $d\geq 4$ gravities: 2D Horndeski theory from -dimensional gravity

 \subsubsection{Curvature Lagrangian densities}

-In the following we will describe an abstract procedure that allows us to generate the maximal set of two-dimensional Horndeski theories which can arise from the reduction of a $d$-dimensional Lagrangian density built only from curvature invariants.
+In the following we will describe an abstract procedure that allows us to generate the generic sets of two-dimensional Horndeski theories which can arise from the reduction of a $d$-dimensional Lagrangian density built only from curvature invariants.
 Such an approach has been considered for $d=4$ in~\cite{Borissova:2026wmn}.
 Here we consider its generalisation applicable for $d\geq 4$.\\

 From the discussion in subsection~\ref{SecSubSub:LocalInvariants} and the Riemann scalars~\eqref{eq:BuildingBlocks}, we see that combinations of the first three scalars can produce the tensorial structures multiplying $-\mathbb{h}_3$, $\mathbb{h}_4$ and $-2 \partial_\chi\qty[\varphi^2 \mathbb{h}_4 ]$ in square brackets of the action functionals~\eqref{eq:SHorndeskiRewritten}.
 By taking any four independent curvature invariants for the spacetimes~\eqref{eq:Metric} and solving for the four scalars~\eqref{eq:BuildingBlocks} one may therefore generate $d$-dimensional curvature Lagrangian densities whose evaluation on~\eqref{eq:Metric} produces a Horndeski action~\eqref{eq:SHorndeskiRewritten} with functions $\mathbb{h}_i$ constrained to depend on $\varphi$ and $\chi$ in the form \ba \mathbb{h}_i(\varphi,\chi) &=& \mathbb{h}_i(\psi)\,. \ea This constraint must be understood prior to performing partial integrations following the reduction.
 Let us denote by $\mathcal{I}_i$ below four $d$-dimensional covariant densities whose evaluation on~\eqref{eq:Metric} yields the scalars~\eqref{eq:BuildingBlocks}, \ba \eval{\mathcal{I}_{\mathcal{R}}}_{\eqref{eq:Metric}} &=& \mathcal{R}\,, \\ \eval{\mathcal{I}_{\frac{\Box \varphi}{\varphi}}}_{\eqref{eq:Metric}} &=& \frac{\Box \varphi}{\varphi}\,, \\ \eval{\mathcal{I}_{ \frac{ \nabla_a \nabla_b \varphi}{\varphi} \frac{ \nabla^a \nabla^b \varphi}{\varphi}}}}_{\eqref{eq:Metric} &=& \frac{ \nabla_a \nabla_b \varphi}{\varphi} \frac{ \nabla^a \nabla^b \varphi}{\varphi}\,, \\ \eval{\mathcal{I}_{\psi}}}_{\eqref{eq:Metric} &=& \frac{k-\chi}{\varphi^2} \,. \ea Then a $d$-dimensional gravitational action which produces the subclass of Horndeski actions~\eqref{eq:SHorndeskiRewritten} satisfying the constraint~\eqref{eq:Constrainth} is \ba S[g] &=& \int \dd[d]{x} \sqrt{-g}\,\qty[\mathbb{h}_2\qty(\mathcal{I}_{\psi})- \mathbb{h}_{3} \qty(\mathcal{I}_\psi) \mathcal{I}_{\frac{\Box \varphi}{\varphi}} + \mathbb{h}_4\qty(\mathcal{I}_\psi)\mathcal{I}_{\mathcal{R}} + 2 \mathbb{h}_4'\qty(\mathcal{I}_\psi) \qty[\mathcal{I}_{\frac{\Box \varphi}{\varphi}}^2 - \mathcal{I}_{ \frac{ \nabla_a \nabla_b \varphi}{\varphi} \frac{ \nabla^a \nabla^b \varphi}{\varphi}}]]\,.\quad \,\,\, \ea The functions $\mathbb{h}_i\qty(\mathcal{I}_{\psi})$ can be chosen arbitrarily to produce any desired Horndeski actions~\eqref{eq:SHorndeskiRewritten} with $\mathbb{h}_i(\varphi,\chi) = \mathbb{h}_i(\psi)$ upon reduction on~\eqref{eq:Metric}.\\